 The only way that you can change electric companies is if you live in what's called a deregulated market.

 Hint: not every area in the state that is deregulated, is deregulated.
-For example, Texas is only 85% deregulated, so you may still live in an area that is regulated, meaning you can't choose the electric company you want.
+For example, Texas is only 85% deregulated.
+So you may still live in an area that is regulated, meaning you can't choose the electric company you want, even though technically you're in a state with a deregulation market.

 - New Hampshire